wiskandar-coder/Data-Analysis-of-Public-Health-Data/README.md

     (what missing in this project is the actual application)
 ~~~

-The first and second points are covered in the notebook ''.\
+The first and second points are covered in the notebook 'Cleaning_notebook'.\
-The third and fourth points are covered in the notebook ''.\
+The third and fourth points are covered in the notebook 'Analysis_notebook'.\
 Finally a powerpoint presentation of the project is also included.